jhu-data-services/reproducible-research-jupyterlab/README.md

             ├── 02_data_visualization.html
             └── 03_machine_learning.html
 ```

-    - [file2]
-    - [file3]
-- PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
+- **PresentationMaterials**: This folder contains slides and other presentation materials used in the workshop
-- Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning
+- **Resources**: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning

-## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)

 ## License and Terms of Use